-BACKGROUND This ODCM Requirement for Operability (RFO) requires a calculation of the noble gas air dose resulting from gaseous effluent release.
+This ODCM Requirement for Operability (RFO) requires a calculation of the noble gas air dose resulting from gaseous effluent release.
 It implements the requirements of Sections II.B, III.A, and IV.A of Appendix I, of Reference 1.
 It also implements Technical Specification Sections 5.5.4.e and 5.5.4.h.
 These RFO limits apply at any location at or beyond the site boundary.

-APPLICABLE SAFETY ANALYSES This air dose calculation provides assurance that any gaseous noble gas radioactive releases caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a Member of the Public.
+This air dose calculation provides assurance that any gaseous noble gas radioactive releases caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a Member of the Public.
 Chapter 15, Accident Analysis, of the FSAR (Ref.
 2) analyzes a number of anticipated process disturbances and component failures that have the potential of causing increased gaseous effluent releases.
 The FSAR (Ref.
 3) lists a number of events that result in steam being discharged to the suppression pool.
 The non-condensible noble gases present in this steam will migrate from the primary containment to the reactor building and be released through the reactor building elevated release vent.
 The Columbia Generation Station Environmental Report (Ref.
 4) calculates the estimated annual exposure due to gaseous effluent release.

-REQUIREMENTS FOR OPERABILITY The dose calculation methodology and parameters in the ODCM implement the requirements of Section III.A of Appendix I of Reference 1.
+The dose calculation methodology and parameters in the ODCM implement the requirements of Section III.A of Appendix I of Reference 1.
 Conformance with the guidance of Appendix I must be shown by calculational procedures based on models and data, such that the actual exposure at locations at or beyond the Site Boundary is unlikely to be substantially underestimated.
 The equations specified in the ODCM for calculating the doses due to the actual release rates of noble gases in gaseous effluents are consistent with the methodology provided in References 5 and 6.

-APPLICABILITY This RFO is applicable at all times since gaseous effluents can be released at any time.
+This RFO is applicable at all times since gaseous effluents can be released at any time.

-COMPENSATORY MEASURES This N below requir cited i must will be The C flexibi IV.A c eneral note is provided to implement the guidance in Reference 7.
-NUREG states that as long as a nuclear plant operates at a level of twice the reporting requirement of this RFO no extra analysis is red to demonstrate compliance with RFO 6.2.3.1.
-If the dose levels in this RFO are exceeded by a factor of two, additional analysis be performed to determine if additional limitations on plant operation e necessary to ensure compliance with Reference 8.
+The general note is provided to implement the guidance in Reference 7.
+This NUREG states that as long as a nuclear plant operates at a level below twice the reporting requirement of this RFO no extra analysis is required to demonstrate compliance with RFO 6.2.3.1.
+If the dose levels cited in this RFO are exceeded by a factor of two, additional analysis must be performed to determine if additional limitations on plant operation will be necessary to ensure compliance with Reference 8.

-active material in gaseous effluents to Unrestricted Areas will be as low as is reasonably achievable."
+The Compensatory Measures statements provide the required operating flexibility and at the same time implement the guides set forth in Section IV.A of Appendix I of Reference 1 to assure that the releases of radioactive material in gaseous effluents to Unrestricted Areas will be kept "as low as is reasonably achievable."

-SURVEILLANCE REQUIREMENTS every does for the 31 da limits urveillance requirement for this RFO requires a dose calculation 31 days to provide assurance that the air dose due to noble gases not result in a dose above the limits stated.
-The dose is calculated e quarter and year based on actual and projected effluents for the y period being analyzed.
-All calculated doses must be below the given in this RFO or the Compensatory Measures must be mented.
+The surveillance requirement for this RFO requires a dose calculation every 31 days to provide assurance that the air dose due to noble gases does not result in a dose above the limits stated.
+The dose is calculated for the quarter and year based on actual and projected effluents for the 31 day period being analyzed.
+All calculated doses must be below the limits given in this RFO or the Compensatory Measures must be implemented.

-REFERENCES 1.
-10 CFR 50.
+- 1. 10 CFR 50.

-2. FSAR Section 15.0.3.
+- 2. FSAR Section 15.0.3.

-3. FSAR Table 11.3-10 Section 11.3.3.3.
+- 3. FSAR Table 11.3-10 Section 11.3.3.3.

-4. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.
+- 4. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.

-5. Regulatory Guide 1.109.
+- 5. Regulatory Guide 1.109.

-6. Regulatory Guide 1.111.
+- 6. Regulatory Guide 1.111.

-7. NUREG-0543.
+- 7. NUREG-0543.

-8. 40 CFR 190.
+- 8. 40 CFR 190.